 This course provides an overview, from a psychological perspective, of human development from conception through death, including biological and environmental influences.
 Theories and research of physical, cognitive, personality, and social development are examined, as well as attention to developmental problems.
 CSU, UC

-PSYC 126 Abnormal Psychology
+PSYC 126 Abnormal Psychology 54 hours lecture; 54 hours total

 Prerequisite: Completion of PSYC 120 with a minimum grade of C